Bubblin-Superbooks/108-verses-of-gita/interim/manuscript.md

 ###### Spiritual commentary:

 When one achieves the power of creating something by mere wish, the he attains the supreme state.
 And that is Brahma.
 Death is also My form.
 You cannot attain liberation if you do not know how to die while living.
 I am both good and bad.

-Samo’ham sarvabhuteshu na me dveshyoasti na priyah ye bhajanti tu mam bhaktya mayi te teshu cha api aham 19 (9/29)
+> Samo’ham sarvabhuteshu na me dveshyoasti na priyah ye
+> bhajanti tu mam bhaktya mayi te teshu cha api aham 19 (9/29)

 ###### Translation:

 aham (I) sarva bhutesu (to all beings) samo (the same) me (to me) na (not) dveshyo (hateful) na (not) priyah (dear) asti (is) ye (those) tu (but) mam (me) bhaktya (with devotion) bhajanti (worship) te mayi (in me) ca (and) aham (I) api (too) teshu (in them).

 I am the same to all beings, to Me there is none hateful or dear.
 But those who worship Me with devotion, are in Me, and I too am in them.

 ###### Spiritual commentary:

 I am equally present in all beings as the thread is present in a garland.
 I hate none, nor do I love any body.
 I love those most who worship Me with exclusive devotion and practices kriya sincerely.
 Staying in them, I, the inner self, practice kriya.

-Aham atma gudakesha sarvabhutashayasthitah
+> Aham atma gudakesha sarvabhutashayasthitah
-Aham adih cha madhyam cha bhutanaam anta eva cha 20 (10/20)
+> Aham adih cha madhyam cha bhutanaam anta eva cha 20 (10/20)

 ###### Translation:

-gudakesha (O gudakesha, conqueror of sleep) sarva bhuta asaya sthitah (existent in the heart of all beings) adih (the beginning) cha (and) madhyam (middle)cha (and) bhutanam (of the creatures) anta (end) aham (I) eva (also)
+gudakesha (O gudakesha, conqueror of sleep) sarva bhuta asaya sthitah (existent in the heart of all beings) adih (the beginning) cha (and) madhyam (middle)cha (and) bhutanam (of the creatures) anta (end) aham (I) eva (also).

 I am the self, O gudakesa, conqueror of sleep, existent in the heart of all beings, am the beginning, the middle and also the end of all beings.

 ###### Spiritual commentary:

 I am the breath.
 All beings are sustained by it.
 The soul is in the beginning, that is, in the father, then in the middle during the course of life till death, and also in rebirth; the breath continues.

-Kalo’smi lokakshayakrut pravruddho lokaan samahartum iha pravruttah Rite’pi tvah na bhavishyanti sarve ye’vasthitah pratyanikeshu yodhah 21 (11/32)
+> Kalo’smi lokakshayakrut pravruddho lokaan samahartum iha pravruttah
+> Rite’pi tvah na bhavishyanti sarve ye’vasthitah pratyanikeshu yodhah 21 (11/32)

 ###### Translation:

 loka (of the worlds) kshaya krut (the destroyer) pravruddhah (mighty) kalah (time) samahartum (to destroy) iha (in this world) pravrittah (engaged) tvam (you) na (never) rite (without) api (even) pratyanikesu (on the opposite side) ye (who) yodhah (the soldiers) avasthitah (situated) sarve (all) na (never) bhavishyanti (will be).

 The Supreme personality of God head said -Time I am, the great destroyer of the worlds and I have  come here to destroy all people.
 With exception of you the pandavas, all the soldiers here on the hostile army will be slain.

 ###### Spiritual commentary:

 Realization through the Kutastha-I am the embodiment of Time.
 I am engaged in the destruction of all the beings.
 21,600 times of breath are taken during the course of one day and night.
 By controlling the breath, the yogi enters in small samadhi and then into great samadhi and suspends time.
 Then in that state of inner tranquillity he transcends Time.
 In other words, there remains nothings except tranquillity.
 So engage yourself in kriya practice.
 No warriors who are here except you will survive.

-Avibhaktam cha bhuteshu vibhaktam iva cha sthitam Bhutabhrartru cha taj jneyam grasishnu prabhavishnu cha 22 (13/16)
+> Avibhaktam cha bhuteshu vibhaktam iva cha sthitam
+> Bhutabhrartru cha taj jneyam grasishnu prabhavishnu cha 22 (13/16)

 ###### Translation:

 bhutesu (in all living beings) cha (and) avibhaktam (without division) vibhaktam (dividied) cha (also) iva (as if) sthitam (situated) bhuta-bhartru (the maintainer of all living entities) cha (also) grasishnu (devouring) prabhavishnu (as a generating) cha (also) tat (that) jneyam (to be known).

 Although super soul appears to be divided among all beings.
 He is never divided.
 He is to be known as sustaining beings and the devouring as well as generating them.

 ###### Spiritual commentary:

 The same one Brahma is within all beings and things.
 He is without them also.
 He is the maintainer, the destroyer, as well as the creator of all beings.

-Purushah prakritistho hi bhunkte prakritijan gunan Kaaranam gunasango’sya sadasadyonijanmasu 23(13/21)
+> Purushah prakritistho hi bhunkte prakritijan gunan
+> Kaaranam gunasango’sya sadasadyonijanmasu 23(13/21)

 ###### Translation:

 Hi (indeed) purusha (supreme being) prakritistho (seated in cosmic nature) prakritijan (born of prakriti) gunan (the three Gunas i.e sattva, rajas and tamas) bhunkte (experiences) asya (its) sadasadyonijanmasu (of birth in good and evil wombs) gunasango (attachment to the gunas) Kaaranam (the reason).

 Purusa, the Supreme Being seated in Prakriti, the cosmic nature experiences the Gunas born out of Prakriti, the reason of his birth in good and evil wombs is his attachment to the gunas.

+###### Spiritual commentary:

-Spiritual commentary : Purusa is seated in Prakriti and the three gunas i.e ida, pingala and susumna, the three nad produced out of Prakriti.
+Purusa is seated in Prakriti and the three gunas i.e ida, pingala and susumna, the three nad produced out of Prakriti.
 With the help of these gunas, he is enjoying the external world with attachment.
 Those gunas are making all beings work with desire and force them to enjoy by being born in good or bad wombs.

-Yaavat sanjaayate kinchit sattvam sthaavara jangamam Kshetra kshetrajna samyogaat tad viddhi bharatarshabha 24 (13/26)
+> Yaavat sanjaayate kinchit sattvam sthaavara jangamam
+> Kshetra kshetrajna samyogaat tad viddhi bharatarshabha 24 (13/26)

 ###### Translation:

-bharatsabha (O Chief of Bharata) yavat (whatever) kinchit (anything) sthavara (not moving) jangam (moving) sattvam (existence) sanjaayete (comes into being) by the union between) kshetra (field of activity) and kshetranja (knower of the field)
+bharatsabha (O Chief of Bharata) yavat (whatever) kinchit (anything) sthavara (not moving) jangam (moving) sattvam (existence) sanjaayete (comes into being) by the union between) kshetra (field of activity) and kshetranja (knower of the field).

 O, chief of Bharatas, know that whatever you see in existence, both the moving and unmoving is only a combination of the field of activities and the knower of the field.

 ###### Spiritual commentary:

 Whatever is created-both movable and immovable, the Ultimate Self is present in all those things.
 All manifested forms are the fields known as Prakriti.
 And the all pervading supreme Person is present in the individual self as the knower of the field.
 Therefore, if your realize that one Supreme Being and remain absorbed in Him, you attain the one and the only one Brahma.
 Thereafter nothing remains to be known or attained.

- Brahmano hi pratisthaham amrutasya avyayasya cha Shashvatasya cha dharmasya sukhasyaikantikasya cha 25 (14/27)
+> Brahmano hi pratisthaham amrutasya avyayasya cha
+> Shashvatasya cha dharmasya sukhasyaikantikasya cha 25 (14/27)

 ###### Translation:

-hi (for) aham (I) brahmano (of Brahma) pratistha (the abode) avyayasya (the immutable) amrutasya (the immortal) cha (and) shashvatasya (everlasting) dharmasya (of Dharma) aikantikasya (Absolute) sukhasya (of Bliss) cha (and)
+hi (for) aham (I) brahmano (of Brahma) pratistha (the abode) avyayasya (the immutable) amrutasya (the immortal) cha (and) shashvatasya (everlasting) dharmasya (of Dharma) aikantikasya (Absolute) sukhasya (of Bliss) cha (and).

 For I am the abode of Brahman, the Immortal and Immutable, of everlasting Dharma and of Absolute Bliss.

+###### Spiritual commentary:

-Spiritual Commentary: By continuous practice of kriya one is permanently established in Brahma and attains the state of immortality-i.e one becomes one with the Brahma.
+By continuous practice of kriya one is permanently established in Brahma and attains the state of immortality-i.e one becomes one with the Brahma.
 He is then immutable and indestructible.
 When everything becomes Brahma, that which is destroyed turns into Brahma as well.
 How can there be destruction when there when there is nothing but one object only?
 If one remains in the state of Bliss throughout day and night, then he certainly becomes one with Brahma.
-This is called Dharma-that is to remain established in the Self shunning attachment towards external objects is known as Dharma.
+This is called

+Dharma-that is to remain established in the Self shunning attachment towards external objects is known as Dharma.
 To practice kriya without desire for any result is Dharma which is to be learnt from the guru.
 When one remains always fixed in this state, extreme Bliss is experienced.
 Such bliss is also experienced in greater or lesser degree in the after-poise state of kriya by those who practice kriya regularly.

 For the sake of attaining happiness, people are madly flattering “great” (!) men and becoming their slaves.
 But real great men are rare as observed by Ashtavakra, the great sage.
 But he who, by the power of his will and divine insight is always established in the Kutastha, is a real great man.
 But whatever is given by such great man, even that will give you happiness for sometime only.
 But the peace and happiness which is endless is seldom desired by ordinary people.
 People will have to develop longing for the ever lasting happiness.

-Yat adityagatam tejo jagad bhasayate akhilam
+> Yat adityagatam tejo jagad bhasayate akhilam
-Yat chandramasi yat chagnau tat tejo viddhi maamakam .
+> Yat chandramasi yat chagnau tat tejo viddhi maamakam .
 26 (15/12)

 ###### Translation:

-Aditya gatam (in the sunshine) yat (that which) tejah (splendour) akhilam (entire) jagad (world) bhasayate (illuminates) chandramasi (in the moon) cha (also) yat (that) agnau (in fire) cha (also) yat (that which) tat (that) tejo (splendours) maamakam (Mine) viddhi (understand)
+Aditya gatam (in the sunshine) yat (that which) tejah (splendour) akhilam (entire) jagad (world) bhasayate (illuminates) chandramasi (in the moon) cha (also) yat (that) agnau (in fire) cha (also) yat (that which) tat (that) tejo (splendours) maamakam (Mine) viddhi (understand).

 The splendour of the sun, which dissipates the darkness of this world, comes from Me and the splendour of the moon and the splendour of the fire are also from Me.

 ###### Spiritual commentary:

 As the manifested world is illuminated by the rays of the sun so the energy (light) is revealed because of the light of the kutastha i.e. the energy (light) of the Ultimate Self which has come from the sky (akasha).

-In the sky one can see nothing, but in the sky of consciousness the Ultimate Self is present in the most minute atom there exists many worlds.
-Among these worlds you are one.
+In the sky one can see nothing, but in the sky of consciousness the Ultimate Self is present in the most minute atom there exists many worlds.Among these worlds you are one.
 You do not really know how tiny and unimportant you are.
 There is no limit to your ego.
 Yet you explain who you are.
 Thus in the atoms of energy in the fire and the moon is manifested My from.
 When the seeker realizes these aspects, he attains the knowledge of the Brahma.

 Only by practicing kriya one can attain such realization or absolute knowledge.
 Mere words of wisdom are of no value.
 This is realized only in the after effect poise of kriya.

-Gaam avisya cha bhutani dharayami aham ojasa
+> Gaam avisya cha bhutani dharayami aham ojasa
-Pushnami chaushadhih sarvah somo bhutva rasatmakah 27 (15/13)
+> Pushnami chaushadhih sarvah somo bhutva rasatmakah 27 (15/13)

+###### Translation:

-Translation : aham (I) cha (also) gaam (the planets) aavishya (entering) ojasa  (by my energy) bhutani (the living entities) dharayami (sustain) cha (and) rasatmakah (supplying the juice) somo (the moon) bhutva (becoming) sarva (all) cha (and) aushadhih (vegetables) pushnami (am nourishing)
+aham (I) cha (also) gaam (the planets) aavishya (entering) ojasa  (by my energy) bhutani (the living entities) dharayami (sustain) cha (and) rasatmakah (supplying the juice) somo (the moon) bhutva (becoming) sarva (all) cha (and) aushadhih (vegetables) pushnami (am nourishing)

 I enter into each planet and by My energy they stay in orbit.
 I become the moon and thereby supply the juice of life to all vegetables.